michaelcretzman/general/readme.md

 # Requirements
-- Docker:
+- Harness:
-  - Docker Desktop.
-Minimum Supported Version: 4.3.1 (72247)
+  - Docker Desktop minimum version 4.3.1 (72247)
     - 4 GB memory and 2 CPUs
     - Docker Compose (included in Docker Desktop)
     - Kubernetes is installed and running (a new installation of Docker Desktop might need to have Kubernetes enabled in its **Settings**).
+- Quickstart:
   - Github account.
+  - Minikube minimum version v1.22.0 installed locally.

 # Architecture Summary